gortonator/bsds-6650/Week-2.md

 1. Describe the two major problems that occur in multi-threaded systems
 1. Write programs using threads in Java
 1. Write programs using thread safe collections, queues and executors
+1. Lab: Understand and run a simple servlet in tomcat

 ## Module Outline